fight233/DThouse_cxd/packaging/docker/README.md

 Creating service taos_nginx
 ```

-Now you've created a TDengine cluster with multiple host servers.
+Now you've created a DThouse cluster with multiple host servers.

 Use `docker service` or `docker stack` to manage the cluster: